GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 ### Introduction

 Basically, I'm going to show how I made my setup basic development to a new Hanami application, but first what's Hanami?
-My definition is Hanami is a modular web framework that allows you to do applications decoupled based on [Clean Architeture][clean_architeture] and [Monolith First][monotith_first].* Ok now I have an framework, but I don't need to install all dependencies at my machine then I asked myself. *"How can I simplify my setup?"* then I decided to use Docker because I like it :) and it turns easier to setup and run applications.
-With Docker we can encapsulate all environment inside a container.
+My definition is Hanami is a *modular web framework that allows you to do applications decoupled based on [Clean Architeture][clean_architeture] and [Monolith First][monotith_first].* Ok now I have a framework, but I don't need to install all dependencies at my machine then I asked myself. *"How can I simplify my setup?"* then I decided to use Docker because I like it :) and it turns easier to setup and run applications and it can encapsulate all environment inside a container.

-A good tip gave by a colleague is [Scripts to rule them all][script_rule_them_all], it's good because you can use it as a convention to run projects in different languages and frameworks keeping on mind we need only to run a script inside a folder to test, run and build.
+A good tip gave by a colleague is [Scripts to rule them all][script_rule_them_all], it's good because you can use it as a convention to run projects in different languages and frameworks keeping on mind we need only to run some script inside a folder to test, run and build.

 ### Starting